 The English Premier League season 2016/2017 has begun and there is action on up to four days a week.
 The football never ends, and chances are you want to watch most of it; we don’t blame you, so do we.

-This weekend's televised fixtures are:
+This weekend's televised fixtures are as follows (all times kick off):

 As ever in the UK, no Premier League matches are shown for free on terrestrial TV channels like BBC or ITV.
 You’ll have to pay something, whether it’s on contract or a pay as you go basis in order to watch the Premier League in your own home.